coderefinery/github-without-command-line/_episodes/03-contributing.md

 #### Note to instructors

-Options depending on the group:
-- A participant shares screen and we navigate as a group
 - A participant shares screen and creates a repository, then instructor takes screen share and we go through steps to contribute to that repository (without write permissions), then screen share goes back to participant and we together review this change
-- Instructor demonstrates some of the steps using a different repository that the instructor does not have access to (possibly confusing?)

 #### Exercise